 Note: Peformance tuning information for single processor and multiprocessor programs now resides in the Linux Configuration and Operations Guide.
+Detailed tuning information can be found in the Linux Application Tuning Guide newly available with this release.

-The information in this guide, other SGI ProPack for Linux documentation, and all other documentation included in the RPMs on the distribution CDs can be found on the CD titled "SGI ProPack v2.3 for Linux - Documentation CD."
+The information in this guide, other SGI ProPack for Linux documentation, and all other documentation included in the RPMs on the distribution CDs can be found on the CD titled "SGI ProPack v2.4 for Linux - Documentation CD."
 To access the information on the documentation CD, open the index.html file with a web browser.
 Because this online file can be updated later in the release cycle than this document, you should check it for the latest information.